Overview: YouTube and Loom as Video Platform Category solutions.

 Loom: Loom, a free screen recorder for Mac and PC, offers advanced video editing and storage.
 Trusted by over 21 million users, it enables easy sharing via Loom.com.

-YouTube and Loom: Best Use cases based on the customer satisfaction data
+YouTube and Loom: Best activities based on customer satisfaction

 Key Capabilities Supported